The Boke of Margery Kempe (composed ca. 1436-38) and the Book of Showings of Julian of Norwich (ca. 1390)

 Issues and general research sources:

 Especially if you are considering writing a paper about Margery or Julian, please click on this hyperlink to see Sarah Stanbury's and Virginia Raguin's excellent web site, "Mapping Margery Kempe: A Guide to Late Medieval Spiritual and Material Life."
 Before you write about Margery or Julian as a modern skeptical materialist, try to understand the psychological world they lived in.
 Medieval Christian spirituality constructed a complex and ingenious network of pilgrimage sites and religious services which became the focus of most of Margery's adult life.
 Julian, as an anchoress, became a living part of that pilgrimage network, as we see when Margery travels to consult her.
 Modern enthusiasts who become completely involved in popular music, stock market speculation, Internet gaming, or other "worlds-within-worlds" probably would have been devotees of religious pilgrimage in the fourteenth and fifteenth centuries.
 Modern life emphasizes seeking vast imaginative fulfillment via manipulation of the material world.
 Similarly, the medieval pilgrimage culture enabled pilgrims to invest months of study and travel and psychological concentration to achieve spiritual experiences.
 The medieval pilgrim literally was traveling toward God.
 Margery Kempe's life is fairly well-documented because of the high status of her father and husband.
-For a short, sympathetic, and readable lecture on Margery by Lynne H. Nelson (U. Kansas), click here.
+For a short, sympathetic, and readable lecture on Margery by the late Lynne H. Nelson, a pioneering ditigal historian who worked at University of Kansas, click here.

 Julian and Margery, as female Christian mystics who left written records, are not without precedent in their era.
 During the period between 1100 (Hildegard von Bingen) and the mid-1500s, many Anglo-European Christian women composed or were recorded in written documents containing statements about their spiritual experiences.
 They also constituted a "community of interpretation" (Stanley Fish, as English 215 students will remember!).
 Julian, who probably was literate, may have studied the Dialogues of Catherine of Sienna, and Margery, who learned by hearing books read to her by sympathetic monks and priests, tells her scribe she studied a whole library of spiritual works, including many in Middle English and some in Latin (which may have been translated for her): “many a good boke of hy contemplacyon & other bokys, as the Bybyl wyth doctowrys ther-up-on, Seynt Brydys boke, Hyltons boke, Bone-ventur, Stimulus Amoris, Incendium Amoris, and swech other.”
 The Bible annotated by the "doctowrys" or scholars of the church could have been a Vulgate Latin Bible, with the "Glossa Ordinaria" filling its margins with commentary, or it might have been a "Lollard" translation into Middle English, which could bring one to trial for heresy merely for possessing it.
 Hilton (author of Stimulus Amoris) and Bonaventure (falsely credited with writing Incendium Amoris) were famous English and French male mystics.
 "Bryd" or Bridget, was Saint Bridget, whose Liber Revelationum Celestium had been translated into Middle English.
 To see a C15 English book illumination illustrating the process thought to produce Bridget's divine vision, click here.